 So I took the public bus out there with a girlfriend and we overshot the stop.
 Luckily, some Korean bus drivers can be both, understanding and helpful to foreigners.
 Our bus driver flagged down an on-coming bus for us, explained our situation to that bus driver and we got out and exchanged buses.
 Kamsahamnida!

 Directions: From Suwon station, take bus 92 or 310 and ride to Dongwon High School.
 It’s a bit of a ride but keep in mind this is located outside of the city center and in a more remote location.
 Tell the bus driver you’re going to Haewoojae (he might recognize this more than Toilet Museum) and try to sit up front, so he can tell you when to get off.
 Once you get to Dongwon High School stop, get off and look for an underpass.
 Turn right at that immediate intersection towards the high school – it’s about 500 meters (towards the end of the street– here’s a map and a list of more bus stops).
 It will be on the right.

-Watch video of Toilet Museum in Korea
+Watch Video: Visiting the Toilet Museum in Korea

-The Toilet Museum (aka Mr. Toilet)
+The Toilet Museum (aka Mr. Toilet) Information

 Gyeonggi-do Suwon-si, Jangan-gu, Imok-Dong, 186-3